-The directors present their Strategic Report for the year ended 30 September 2022.
+The directors present their Strategic Report for the year ended 30 September 2023.

-The Griffin Insurance Association Limited (Griffin or the Association) is a mutual insurance company which provides professional indemnity insurance to a select group of insurance intermediaries (the Members).
-The Association was founded in 1988 and currently has 71 (2021 - 72) Members.
+The Griffin Insurance Association Limited (Griffin or the Association) is a mutual insurance company which provides professional indemnity insurance to a select group of insurance intermediaries, which includes both brokers and Managing General Agents, (the Members).
+The Association was founded in 1988 and currently has 71 (2022 - 71) Members.

 The Association's strategic objectives were first established in response to the aspirations and concerns of its founding Members and are regularly reviewed to ensure that they remain relevant, valid and appropriate.
-The most recent review took place during March 2022, at which it was agreed that the main strategic objectives of the Association were as follows:
+The most recent review took place during March 2023, at which it was agreed that the main strategic objectives of the Association were as follows:

-• Provide the Members with control over an important aspect of their business through the appropriate management of their professional indemnity risk;
+Provide the Members with control over an important aspect of their business through the appropriate management of their professional indemnity risk;